 A-4293/S-2144 WOULD INCREASe COSTS for ANY NEW JERSEY RESIDENT WHO PURCHASES HOME, AUTO, COMMERCIAL, OR MALPRACTICE INSURANCE.

-Your elected official is currently considering a bill that could lead to major premium hikes for your auto and home insurance.
-Couched as consumer protection, this bill disregards the fact that New Jersey has strong laws and regulations* that protect consumers when they have a dispute with their insurer.
+Your elected officials are currently considering legislation that could lead to major premium hikes for your auto and home insurance.
+Couched as consumer protection, these bills disregards the fact that New Jersey has strong laws and regulations* that protect consumers when they have a dispute with their insurer.

-This bill would increase propensity for fraud, raising insurance costs for everyone.
+This legislation would increase propensity for fraud, raising insurance costs for everyone.
 Insurance fraud already costs the average New Jersey family $1,300 a year and fraud would only be made easier by this new bill.
-Premiums for all New Jersey insurance policyholders could increase by a total of $2.5 billion.** New Jersey taxpayers end up footing the bill without the benefit of added protections.
+Premiums for all New Jersey insurance policyholders could increase by a total of $2.8 billion.** New Jersey taxpayers end up footing the bill without the benefit of added protections.

 Six other states have passed similar legislation with devastating results.